zajitschek/metaanalysis/chapters/chapter1.md

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true) Please note, if you plan on actually doing a meta-analysis yourself, beyond just going through this exercise, you will have to download R or [R studio](https://rstudio.com/products/rstudio/download/), if you haven't already.

-# How do use this resource
+# How to use this resource

-We are going through the sparate steps involved in a meta-analysis, from getting started and fraimng a question, to performing literature searches, to extracting information from your selected papers, data manipulation and preparation, and the actual meta-analysis.
+We are going through the separate steps involved in a meta-analysis, from getting started and framing a question, to performing literature searches, to extracting information from your selected papers, data manipulation and preparation, and the actual meta-analysis.

 You will also have the opportunity to perform steps directly in R, without having to open it locally.
 This will look like this grey block below.
 Just click on the "Run Code" button and see what happens.
-(You may need some patience first time you runa  code block - or sometimes it may fail to connect, so just re-run).
+(You may need some patience first time you run a  code block - or sometimes it may fail to connect, so just re-run).

 <codeblock id="intro_1">
 Write your name where the dotted line is!